jmooring/tips-and-tricks-v0.146.0/README.md

 {{ partial "twitter_cards.html" . }}
 ```

-This change applies to all built-in partials (Disqus, Google Analytics, OpenGraph, Pagination, Schema, Twitter Cards) and makes their usage consistent with your custom partials.
+This change applies to all embedded partials (Disqus, Google Analytics, OpenGraph, Pagination, Schema, Twitter Cards) and makes their usage consistent with your custom partials.

 Note that the old syntax still works, but it will be deprecated in a future release.